 Servers in the U.S. normally earn less than minimum wage as base pay (depending on the region) but do earn tipped income from guests that they may be required to share with support personnel such as bussers and food runners.

-Their work hours depend on the hours of the facility in which they work; in many cases, servers work weekends (which are the busiest times for some restaurants) and holidays
+Their work hours depend on the facility in which they work; in many cases, servers work weekends (the busiest times for some restaurants) and holidays.

 However, according to PayScale, The average hourly pay for a Server is $8.01.
-The average salary for a server is $13.97 per hour in the United States and $100.00 tips per day depending on the years of experience, according to Indeed.
+According to Indeed, the average salary for a server is $13.97 per hour in the United States and $100.00 tips per day, depending on the years of experience.

 Server education and training requirements

-Many Servers have some high school education and are on route to obtaining their diploma, though some applicants have completed high school or got a GED and are in the process of pursuing higher education.
+Many Servers have some high school education and are en route to obtaining their diploma.
+However, some applicants have completed high school or got a GED and are pursuing higher education.

 Once employed, servers usually complete their training through previous relevant experience or on-the-job training.